-- Students must be under direct supervision 100% of the time while participating in any fluoroscopic exams until they have proven competency with a procedure and then may be under indirect supervision. - Students may expose a patient to x-rays in the fluoroscopic mode while under the direct supervision of an MD licensed to perform fluoroscopy. - Students may position a patient under fluoroscopic control while under the direct supervision of an MD licensed to perform fluoroscopy. - Under direct supervision, students may manipulate the c-arm during patient procedures. - Students must not hold patients while the fluoroscopy tube is emitting x-rays.
+- Students must be under direct supervision by a qualified radiographer 100% of the time while participating in any fluoroscopic exams until they have proven competency with a procedure and then may be under indirect supervision.
+All surgical and mobile fluoroscopic procedures require direct supervision at all times regardless of the level of competency. - Students may expose a patient to x-rays in the fluoroscopic mode while under the direct supervision of an MD licensed to perform fluoroscopy. - Students may position a patient under fluoroscopic control while under the direct supervision of an MD licensed to perform fluoroscopy. - Under direct supervision, students may manipulate the c-arm during patient procedures. - Students must not hold patients while the fluoroscopy tube is emitting x-rays.